Mental Illness

 Symptoms of mental illness reduce a person’s ability to cope with everyday life.
 These symptoms may be psychological, emotional, or behavioural and can range from mild to severe.
 For some, mental illness may arise from genetic or biological conditions in the brain.
 Other times, it may be impacted by a wide range of individual, family, social, economic, or environmental factors, such as medical or physical illnesses, family conflict, social isolation, unemployment, or poverty.

-Mood is tied to a person’s emotions, feelings, and thoughts.
+Mood is tied to a person’s emotions, feelings, and thoughts, please see below.
 Everyone goes through changes in their emotions or thoughts over time.
 For people who have mood disorders, these changes in emotion and thinking are experienced with a greater intensity and for longer periods of time than most people.
 Mood disorders can be characterized by prolonged and intense states of elevated mood, such as happiness and joy, and/or prolonged and intense states of decreased mood, such as sadness, irritability, or anger.
-There are many different types of mood disorders, but a few common ones are depression and bipolar disorder.
-For more information on signs and symptoms and diagnosis/treatment, please visit CAMH’s Mental Illness & Addiction Index by clicking on the links below for each disorder.
+There are many different types of mood disorders, but two common ones are depression and bipolar disorder.
+For more information on signs and symptoms and diagnosis/treatment, please visit CAMH’s Mental Illness & Addiction Index

 Everyone experiences feelings of anxiety or worry over the course of their lives, but these feelings are generally occasional and do not have a long-term impact on daily functioning.
 For people with anxiety disorders, these feelings of anxiety, worry, or distress are persistent and severe, and impact one’s ability to manage their every day lives, responsibilities, and relationships.
 There are many different types of anxiety disorders, but a few common ones are generalized anxiety disorder (GAD), obsessive compulsive disorder (OCD), panic disorder, phobias, and social anxiety disorder (SAD).
-For more information on signs and symptoms and diagnosis/treatment, please visit CAMH’s Mental Illness & Addiction Index by clicking on the links below for each disorder.
+For more information on signs and symptoms and diagnosis/treatment, please visit CAMH’s Mental Illness & Addiction Index.

 Every individual has a unique personality that represents who they are and how they socially interact and engage with other people.
 Personality consists of a unique pattern of behaviours, emotions, and cognitions that are specific to each individual.
 For people with personality disorders, these patterns in behaviour, emotion, and cognition cause significant distress and create challenges and disturbances in a person’s life.
 People with personality disorders often have difficulties in maintaining healthy relationships, managing their behaviours and emotions, establishing or understanding their sense of self/identity, and coping with stressful life events.

 There are currently 10 diagnosable personality disorders that have been grouped together into three different clusters based on similar characteristics.
-Each disorder has their own distinct signs and symptoms, but also have characteristics that are similar to others included in the same cluster.
-For more information on signs and symptoms and diagnosis/treatment, please visit CAMH’s Mental Illness & Addiction Index by clicking on the links below for each disorder.
+Each disorder has their own distinct signs and symptoms, but also have characteristics that are like others included in the same cluster.
+For more information on signs and symptoms and diagnosis/treatment, please visit CAMH’s Mental Illness & Addiction Index.

 Eating disorders are complex conditions that involve fixations on weight, food, body image, and appearance.
 Eating disorders are characterized by distressful psychological disturbances associated with body image/weight and are accompanied by disordered eating patterns, such as under-eating or over-eating.
 The three main types of eating disorders are anorexia-nervosa, bulimia-nervosa, and binge-eating disorder.
-For more information on signs and symptoms and diagnosis/treatment, please visit CAMH’s Mental Illness & Addiction Index by clicking on the links below for each disorder.
+For more information on signs and symptoms and diagnosis/treatment, please visit CAMH’s Mental Illness & Addiction Index.

 Gambling is risking something of value (e.g. money, time, possessions) in hopes of gaining something of greater value.